 - Evidence that may have been available from your treating or other medical sources cannot be obtained for reasons beyond your control, such as death or noncooperation of a medical source

 - Highly technical or specialized medical evidence that we need is not available from your treating or other medical sources

 - There is an indication of a change in your condition that is likely to affect your ability to work, but the current severity of your impairment is not established

 Usually the preferred source for a consultative examination is the treating source.
+Social Security’s rules make clear the treating source is usually the best source from which to obtain opinions on your functional capacity.
 However, in most geographic areas, consultative examiners are independent sources who will never provide any treatment for your condition.
 These independent examiners are contracted in the following scenarios:

 - When the treating source prefers not to perform the examination